-Summary Newcastle disease virus (NDV) vectors expressing avian influenza virus (AIV) hemagglutinin (HA) of subtype H5 protect specific pathogen free (SPF) chickens from Newcastle disease (ND) and avian influenza (AI).
-Protection from ND of chickens with maternally derived NDV immunity was achieved after the replacement of the surface proteins F and HN of NDV with those of avian paramyxovirus serotype 8.
-However, maternal anti-AIV antibodies (AIV-MDA+) still interfered with active immunization, resulting in inefficient protection.
-To overcome this disadvantage, we inserted a transgene encoding a truncated soluble hemagglutinin (HA) in addition to the gene encoding membrane-bound HA from highly pathogenic avian influenza virus (HPAIV) H5N1 into lentogenic NDV Clone 30 genome (rNDVsolH5_H5).
-The biallelic expression increased the total amount of HA, expressed by the recombinant virus 5.25-fold compared to a single membrane-bound expressing NDV.
-Vaccination of three-weeks-old AIV-MDA+ chickens with rNDVsolH5_H5 and subsequent challenge infection with HPAIV H5N1 three weeks later resulted in 100% protection.
-Vaccination of younger chickens with higher AIV-MDA levels one week and two weeks after hatch, resulted in protection rates of 40 and 85%, respectively.
-However, all vaccinated chickens showed strongly reduced shedding of challenge virus, compared to age-matched, non-vaccinated control chickens.
-All control chickens succumbed to the HPAIV infection with a grading in disease progression between the three groups, indicating the influence of AIV-MDA even at a low level.
-Furthermore, the shedding and serological data gathered after immunization indicate sufficient replication of the vaccine virus.
-This leads to the assumption that lower protection rates in younger AIV-MDA+ chickens are caused by an H5 antigen-specific block and not by the interference of the AIV-MDA and the vaccine virus itself.
-In summary, solid protective efficacy and reduced virus transmission were achieved in three-weeks-old AIV-MDA+ chickens, which is relevant especially in regions endemically infected with HPAIV H5N1.
+Newcastle disease virus (NDV) vectors expressing avian influenza virus (AIV) hemagglutinin of subtype H5 protect specific pathogen–free chickens from Newcastle disease and avian influenza.
+However, maternal AIV antibodies (AIV-MDA+) are known to interfere with active immunization by influencing vaccine virus replication and gene expression, resulting in inefficient protection.
+To overcome this disadvantage, we inserted a transgene encoding a truncated soluble hemagglutinin (HA) in addition to the gene encoding membrane-bound HA from highly pathogenic avian influenza virus (HPAIV) H5N1 into lentogenic NDV Clone 30 genome (rNDVsolH5_H5) to overexpress H5 antigen.
+Vaccination of 3-wk-old AIV-MDA+ chickens with rNDVsolH5_H5 and subsequent challenge infection with HPAIV H5N1 3 wk later resulted in 100% protection.
+Vaccination of younger chickens with higher AIV-MDA levels 1 and 2 wk after hatch resulted in protection rates of 40% and 85%, respectively.
+However, all vaccinated chickens showed strongly reduced shedding of challenge virus compared with age-matched, nonvaccinated control chickens.
+All control chickens succumbed to the HPAIV infection with a grading in disease progression between the three groups, indicating the influence of AIV-MDAs even at a low level.
+Furthermore, the shedding and serologic data gathered after immunization indicate sufficient replication of the vaccine virus, which leads to the assumption that lower protection rates in younger AIV-MDA+ chickens are caused by an H5 antigen–specific block and not by the interference of the AIV-MDA and the vaccine virus itself.
+In summary, solid protective efficacy and reduced virus transmission were achieved in 3-wk-old AIV-MDA+ chickens, which is relevant especially in regions endemically infected with HPAIV H5N1.